mamrhein/f256.rs/README.md

 * **std** - Printing and some tests depend on this feature.
-Besides that, support for conversion to string and formatting is provided by using crate `alloc` so that this functionality is also availbale in non-standard environments.
+Besides that, support for conversion to string and formatting is provided by using crate `alloc` so that this functionality is also available in non-standard environments.

 #### Optional dependencies